-The Civil Rights Office seeks to create workforce continuity and bolster long-term employment/retention of women, minorities, and disadvantaged groups and individuals in the area of non-traditional trades in road and bridge construction.
+The Civil Rights Office seeks to create workforce continuity and bolster long-term employment/retention of traditionally under represented individuals such as women, minorities, disadvantaged workers, and others in the area of non-traditional trades in road and bridge construction.
 The Civil Rights Office will pursue worker placement at MaineDOT administered construction projects, funded by U.S. DOT, and to mitigate harassment, intimidation, and discrimination from the workplace.

 - On-the-Job Training (OJT) and Supportive Services Programs